Statue of the Van Eyck brothers

 The monument was built on the occasion of the World Exhibition that took place in Ghent in 1913.
 It is a tribute to the painters.
-Men, women and children bring flowers, wreaths and garlands.
-Hubert, the eldest of the 2 brothers, leafs through the Bible and his painter's palette and brushes lie at his feet.
+Men, women, and children bring flowers, wreaths, and garlands.
+Hubert, the eldest of the 2 brothers, leaves through the Bible and his painter's palette and brushes lie at his feet.
 Jan looks ahead and holds his palette of paints in his hand.
-Rgey sit on a throne in the typical costumes of their time, which suggests the renaissance of Flemish art.
+They sit on a throne in the typical costumes of their time, which suggests the renaissance of Flemish art.

 The two painters of the Lamb of God sit with their backs to the Vijdkapel of the cathedral, where the painting originally hung.